 All lab assignments will involve using computers to enhance lecture material.
 The majority of the lab assignments involve some form of programming.
 Some of the lab time is dedicated to a multi-week project.
 This multi-week project allows students to explore their creativity with the concepts learned.
-Students may select one of two projects:
+Students will be provided with the necessary starting programs and instruction to allow the creation of these projects given their current abilities.